frankwang28/210project/README.md

 This game can be played by anyone who wants to.
 This project is of interest to me as I enjoy playing various games and creating a game would be interesting insight into the process in creating such games.

+#### User Stories
+As a user, I want to be able to move the controllable object up and down.
+As a user, I want to be able to have obstacles spawn.
+As a user, I want to be able to start the game.
+As a user, I want to be able to lose upon colliding with an obstacle.